MarioRub/Cypress_BaseProject/README.md

 1. [NodeJS](https://nodejs.org/es/)

-### First copy the project into your local machine, open a terminal in the folder path and run the following commands:
+### First copy the project into your local machine and open a terminal in the folder path.

 * On Mac use: